10 FREE Things to Do in Key West, Florida!

 Although going on a sunset cruise in Key West isn’t free, there are still plenty of spots to watch the sunset for free on land!

 If you want to secure a front-row seat on the dock to watch nature’s show, make sure to arrive early!
-However, you will be able to see the sunset from all angles around the square no matter what!
+However, you will be able to see the sunset from all angles around the square no matter what, so don’t stress if you can’t beat the crowds.

 5. Stroll Through Truman Waterfront Park